 These are some KiCad designed projects that have been made by users.
-If you want to be featured along the other showcases on this page please submit a pull request on GitHub if you meet the contributing guidelines for requirements on adding a project!
+If you want to be featured along the other showcases on this page please submit a merge request on GitLab if you meet the contributing guidelines for requirements on adding a project!

 An offline password keeper project created by and for the Hackaday community.

 This adaptor has multiple overlapping footprints for any occasion: up to 28 pin SOIC/SO (1.27mm pitch), up to 28-pin SSOP/TSSOP (0.65mm pitch), up to four SOT23, up to three SC70, one MSOP-10 (0.5mm pitch), one SOT223, and one SOT-143.
 All in a 0.8" wide DIP board.
 The header pins are staggered to allow press-fitting them while soldering.

 The Opsis is a powerful FPGA-based open source video platform for videographers and visual artists and designed to give the user complete control over high-speed video, enabling everything from real-time conference capturing solutions, to experimental visual art and even general FPGA-based video research.

 Created in collaboration between the Numato Lab and TimVideos.us live event streaming project, the Opsis is the ideal device for the HDMI2USB.tv video capturing firmware, which allows for “fool-proof” video recording from any computer.

 Saturn is an easy to use FPGA Development board featuring Xilinx Spartan-6 FPGA.
 Saturn is specially designed for experimenting and learning system design with FPGAs.